Home » Glossary on Penis Enlargement, Anatomy & Urology » Urinary incontinence

 Urinary incontinence

-- Prostatic hyperplasia (BPH): An enlarged prostate can press on the urethra and obstruct the flow of urine, which can lead to incontinence.
+- Prostatic hyperplasia (BPH): An enlarged prostate can press on the urethra.
+This disrupts the flow of urine and can lead to incontinence.

-- Prostate cancer: Treatments such as surgery or radiotherapy can damage the nerves and muscles around the prostate, which can lead to urinary incontinence.
+- Prostate cancer: Treatments such as surgery or radiotherapy can damage nerves and muscles.
+This impairs bladder control and can lead to urinary incontinence.

 Operations on the prostate

-- TURP (transurethral resection of the prostate): This common treatment for BPH can also increase the risk of urinary incontinence.
+- TURP (transurethral resection of the prostate): This procedure is often used for benign prostate enlargement.
+The muscles and nerves around the prostate can be affected.
+This increases the risk of urinary incontinence.

 Neurological diseases

-- Diuretics: These drugs, which are used to treat high blood pressure or heart failure, increase urine production and can cause incontinence.
+- Diuretics: These medications are often used for high blood pressure or heart failure.
+They increase urine production and therefore put more strain on the bladder.
+This can promote urinary incontinence.

 Overweight